nvsclub/SoccerActionsSim/readme.md

     - 003 - Use this to change the way we build the pass model

 ## Notebooks 01X - Reinforcement learning
+    - 010 - Example of how to run a reinforcement learning on the environment
+    - 011 - Systematic testing of RL algorithms